 One frequently asked question is: "What type of device should I get for my student?"

-In this article, we will detail some of the popular questions and also provide some of our recommendations.
+In this article, we will detail some frequently asked questions and share our recommendations.
 Some of these questions include:

 - Is there a specific device that you recommend?